yoavram/Frodo/README.md

   - Pointing the browser to */qstat/username/<username>*, replacing *<username>* with the username of some other user than yourself, will show that user's queue status (using `qstat -u <username>`)
   - Clicking the Refresh, Pause, Play and Logout buttons will refresh the page, pause automatic refreshing, resume automatic refreshing (every 15 mins, hardcoded in *qstat.html*), and logout your user
   - The time and date of the last refresh are shown at the top of the screen
+  - The title of the page shows the total number of jobs

 ## ToDo